BarneyShi/Team1-VanHouse/README.md

 ## `Above and Beyond`
 - Admin page: We made an admin page as a tool for managing our website.
 We used Recharts to demonstrate some statistics such as daily traffic information and average prices of posted properties.
 Admins can also search post/user,  edit posts, delete posts or change user’s roles.
 This page is strictly only accessible to users with admin roles.
 - Image uploading: We added functionality for users to upload multiple images and select a main image for their post.
-We also added the react-easy-crop library to allow cropping the main image, and resize the main image before uploading to the database as a base64 string so that the homepage loads more quickly.
+We also added the react-easy-crop library to allow cropping the main image, and we reduce the main image size using a canvas before uploading it to the database as a base64 string so that the homepage loads more quickly.
 - Login and user authentication: We added functions for users to create an account on the website, login, and access user-only actions such as creating new posts.
 This was to increase security and credibility on our app and decrease the amount of potential spam that might be posted.
 We also created a function for when users forget their password so that they are able to recover their account via email.

 ## `Next Steps`